-The graphs below show the relationship of CAP to our PEOs and Other NEOs to (i) TSR of both the Company and the "New Peer Group" as described in Part II, Item 5 of our Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on March 1, 2023, (ii) the Company's adjusted operating income (non-GAAP) and (iii) the Company's net income.
+The graphs below show the relationship of CAP to our PEOs and Non-PEO NEOs to (i) cumulative TSR of both the Company and the peer group as described in Part II, Item 5 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, filed with the SEC on February 29, 2024, (ii) the Company's adjusted operating income (non-GAAP) and (iii) the Company's net income.

-CAP, as calculated in accordance with Item 402(v), reflects, among others, adjustments to the fair value of equity awards during the years presented.
-Factors impacting the fair value of equity awards include the price of the Company's common stock at year end, as well as the projected and actual achievement of performance goals.
+CAP, as calculated in accordance with Item 402(v), reflects, among others, adjustments to the fair value of equity awards during the fiscal years presented.
+Factors impacting the fair value of equity awards include the price of the Company's common stock at fiscal year end, as well as the projected and actual achievement of performance goals.